-The Problem - The total charges for just one year of a four-year undergraduate education; including tuition, fees, room and board increased 5.2% from the academic year 2010-11 to the academic year 2011-12.

-The biggest percentage increase, at 6%, was at public instate institutions.
-State funding reductions are leading to large increases.
-Further state funding reductions are expected to lead to acceleration in the percent of future increases.
+The total charges for just one year of a four-year undergraduate education; including tuition, fees, room and board increased 3.4% from the academic year 2012-2013 to the academic year 2013-2014.
+The biggest percentage increase, at 3.7%, was at private nonprofit institutions.
+State funding reductions are leading to large increases at public institutions.
+Further state funding reductions are expected to lead to future increases.

-A child born today can expect to pay over \$267,000 for a four-year undergraduate education at a state institution and over \$440,000 for a private institution, based on current total charges data provided by The College Board; and assuming 6% annual increases.
+A child born today can expect to pay over \$241,000 for a four-year undergraduate education at a state institution and over \$394,000 for a private institution, based on current total charges data provided by The College Board; and assuming 5.0% annual increases.
+Assuming 6% annual increases rates would be \$286,000 and \$467,000, respectively.